chrisgrieser/nvim-rulebook/README.md

 		-- Default is the DDG "Ducky Search" (automatically opening first result). fallback = "https://duckduckgo.com/?q=%s+%%21ducky&kl=en-us",

-		-- the value of the rule documentions accept either a string or a function -- if a string, %s will be replaced with rule-id
+		-- the value of the rule documentations accept either a string or a function -- if a string, %s will be replaced with rule-id
 		-- if a function, takes a diagnostic object as argument must return a url yourCustomSource = "https://my-docs/%s.hthml",